matochondrion/rpsls_game_service/README.md

 npm install
 ```

-- Update `winner_server` URLs in the code base to the server its running on.
-In
+- Update `winner_server` URLs in the code base to the server `winner_server` is
-  future updates this will be handled by config settings.
+  running on.
+In future updates this will be handled by config settings.
   - In `app.rb` replace the URL at top of the file with the `winner_server`
     URL.
-  - In `webpack.config.js` replace the URL at top of the file with the
+    - In `webpack.config.js` replace the URL for `proxy` with the
-    `winner_server`.
-Note, this is relivant during production when using the
+      `winner_server` URL.
+Note, this is relivant during production when using
-    Webpack Dev server running on port `:8080`.
+      the Webpack Dev server running on port `:8080`.

 ```ruby
 # app.rb